phpdev-uk/configuration-management-ansible/workshop/notes.md

  * Modules

 As a convention, we place all Ansible files in a subdirectory named `ansible`.
-All other files used by Ansible (e.g. Apache configuration files) are stored in `ansible/files`.
+All other files used by Ansible (e.g. configuration files) are stored in `ansible/files`.

 All Ansible files are plain text so you can use whichever editor you prefer.
 You